DataAna1ytics/lead-analyst-test/intern-web-analyst-test.md

 - Please use native JavaScript and not jQuery or similar libs
 - Please send us the test results in a text file
-- Bonus points if you use Github or Bitbucket to version control you test results
+- Bonus points if you use Github or Bitbucket to version control and host your test results

 We suppose this test require from 6 to 8 hours.
 Thanks in advance for your time spent on this test!